jon-jacky/home/commonplace.md

 Some of my own comments:
 <https://github.com/jon-jacky/home/blob/gh-pages/comments.md>

+27 Sep 2020

+- Out of Suburbia by Roz Kaveny, review of *The Inner Man: The Life of
+  J. G. Ballard* by John Baxter in *TLS*, Nov 18, 2011 (no link):

+  "From a comparatively early stage in his career, Ballard had a clear and consistent view of how the world was and how he wanted us to see it.
+  It was a Hobbesian view, in which gentleness is only a passive-aggressive strategy and to be selfish is simply to be human; it is a view in which things decline toward entropy ...

+  One of the reasons why Ballard continued to be engaged with science fiction long after his career had become considerably more mainstream was that he wanted to show those American optimists who thought that the Space Age was an epoch of exploration that it had been a fad that was already over.

+  Where a number of earlier British SF writers -- John Wyndham, for example -- had played around with catastrophe, they had done so largely in a mode that explored universal blindness and deadly ambulant vegetables as tests of character and morale.
+Ballard's novels in this vein -- *The Drowned World* (1962), *The Crystal World (1966) -- return to an older tradition that sees the destruction of civilization by nature as the righteous return of the repressed; his heroes do not retreat to places of safety in an unkind world, but rather strike on, into wilderness, despair, and death.

+  The satiric strain in SF -- what his friend Brian W. Aldiss called its "comic infernos" -- was part of what drew Ballard to it.
+The fragmentary "condensed novels" of *The Atrocity Exhibition* (1970) would have had a problem finding their audience outside SF magazines whose readers were prepared to put up with a great deal of weirdness with only minimal complaint. ...

+  Ballard claimed in what was almost certainly and apocryphal story, that (his novel) *Crash* (1973) had been shown to a publisher's psychiatrist wife, who said that it indicated a derangement beyond help.
+  Ballard, as a young man, had abandoned the study of psychiatry himself;
+  that diagnosis of derangement beyond help might usefully be seen as his final judgment on the world in which he had to live, and which he rightly convinced, against the odds, that he was an important writer."

+  His Twists and Turns, On Paper and in Life by Dwight Garner, review of *Miracles of Life: An Autobiography* by J. G. Ballard in *The New York Times*, Feb 6, 2013, p.
+C6 (no link):

+  "In the *New York Times Book Review*, D. Keith Mano didn't just review it (*Crash*); he reacted as if someone had thrown a severed head in his lap. ...
+Mr. Mano called the novel "the most repulsive book I've yet to come across."
+He couldn't help adding, "*Crash* is well written: credit given where due."

+  It took the world time to catch up with Ballard (1930 -- 2009).
+His name has been fashioned into a useful adjective.
+To call something Ballardian is to suggest dystopian landscapes pockmarked by the recurring images from his novels ...

+  What's largely new, and savage, in this memoir is the level of disillusionment Ballard came to feel during the war, about both England and his own distant parents.
+"The dream of empire died when Shanghai surrendered without a fight," he writes.
+"Even at the age of 11 or 12 I knew that no amount of patriotic newsreels would put the Union Jack jigsaw together again.
+From then on I was slightly suspicious of all British adults."

+  The cozy England he loved, he discovers, "was a complete fantasy."
+He takes aim at the country's class system, calling it "an instrument of political control."  ...

+  I'm not sure I've read a more comprehensive takedown of the postwar British psyche than Ballard's observation that the country's social codes -- "show respect for one's elders, never be too keen, take it on the chin," etc. -- were calculated to create a sense of overpowering deference, and certainly not the qualities that had made Shanghai great, or, for that matter, won the Battle of Britain."
+What these things inculcated, he suggests, was "second-rateness and low expectations."

+  In his own novels and stories, he says, "I've treated England as if it were a strange fiction."
+His early work bent toward science fiction because so-called serious writing was too insular. ..."

 26 Sep 2020

 - Without Tears In My Heart by Graham Robb, review of *Correspondance* by